 The research programme is led by Professor Ilkka Kilpeläinen.

-Thin films are needed in all modern technologies – in microelectronics as well as in medical applications.
-Our research group is a worldwide leader in the development of ALD chemistry and forms the bulk of the Finnish Centre of Excellence in ALD.
-ALD research focuses on thin film materials, which are used in next-generation integrated circuits, energy technologies, optics, surface engineering and biomaterials.
-In addition to thin films, the research group studies inorganic nanofibres produced by electrospinning and electroblowing techniques.
+Thin films are needed in all modern technologies – in microelectronics as well as in energy technologies and medical applications.
+Our research group is a worldwide leader in the development of atomic layer deposition (ALD) chemistry.
+Our ALD research focuses on thin film materials, which are used in next-generation integrated circuits, energy technologies, optics, surface engineering and biomaterials.
+In addition to thin films, our group also studies inorganic nanofibres produced by electrospinning and electroblowing techniques.
+We are also part of ALD center Finland, which is formed by HelsinkiALD, Helsinki Accelerator Laboratory, and X-ray laboratory at the University of Helsinki.

 Functional polymers and bio-based materials are becoming an integral part of modern society.
 Their range extends from everyday consumables (such as textiles) to controlled drug release and diagnostic applications.
 Modern synthetic chemistry allows for the development of novel polymeric materials which can self-assemble in solid state or in solution, making it possible to construct intelligent (nano)devices and materials.
 Green chemistry also enables the dissolution and chemical modification of biopolymers to produce, for example, textiles, films and non-woven products with the required properties.
 In addition, we study smart polymers that react to changes in temperature, pH, electric field or light.